 The work term recruitment period (job search) begins four months prior to the scheduled work term, e.g. start of the summer job search begins in January.
 When a student has accepted an offer of co-op employment, the student will be registered by the Co-op Office in the appropriate APSC work term co-op course(s) for the term(s) covering the duration of the employment contract.
 Co-op employment contracts cover periods of 4, 8, 12 or 16 months, depending on the employer’s needs and the student’s availability.

-What are the co-op pre-employment workshops?
+What are the Co-op pre-employment workshops?

 The pre-employment workshops prepare students to write effective job application documents, improve interview skills, understand the purpose of networking, review co-op resources and processes, and much more.
-These workshops will take place in October and November for accepted students.

 What is a work term?